 "These tutorials have so much information and are easy to understand.
 If you use WordPress or plan to in the future these will help you with everything you need to know." - Valisa (Mesa, Arizona)

-Did you enjoy this tutorial?
-Please feel free to use the share buttons below and share this information with other WordPress users.
+Did you enjoy this post?
+If so, please take a moment to use the social links below to share this post with other WordPress users.